brimdata/zed/zeek/Shaping-Zeek-NDJSON.md

 As described in [Reading Zeek Log Formats](Reading-Zeek-Log-Formats.md), logs output by Zeek in NDJSON format lose much of their rich data typing that was originally present inside Zeek.
-This detail can be restored using a Zed shaper configuration, such as the reference example [`shaper.zed`](shaper.zed) that can be found in this directory of the repository.
+This detail can be restored using a Zed shaper, such as the reference example [`shaper.zed`](shaper.zed) that can be found in this directory of the repository.

-A full description of all that's possible with shaping configurations is beyond the scope of this doc.
-However, this example configuration is quite simple and is described below.
+A full description of all that's possible with shapers is beyond the scope of this doc.
+However, this example for shaping Zeek NDJSON is quite simple and is described below.

 # Reference Shaper Contents

-The example `shaper.zed` may seem large, but ultimately its config follows a fairly simple pattern that repeats across the many [Zeek log types](https://docs.zeek.org/en/master/script-reference/log-files.html).
+The example `shaper.zed` may seem large, but ultimately it follows a fairly simple pattern that repeats across the many [Zeek log types](https://docs.zeek.org/en/master/script-reference/log-files.html).

 ## Leading Type Definitions

-The top three lines define types that are referenced further below in the main portion of the config.
+The top three lines define types that are referenced further below in the main portion of the Zed.

 ```
 type port=uint16;